SH8664/Car-Gas/README.md

 2. employees Interface:
 This interface is for employees. through it they can request any of the above mentioned features.

-## Features

-- Automated Process of Booking a Check/Test/Surgery/Medical Consultation
-- Reservation Request Status Preview
-- Financial Fees Calculations with a Feature of Partitioning the fees
-- User-Friendly Interface for All User Types

 ## 🚀 About Us
 We're a team in Cairo University, Faculty of Engineering, Computer Engineering Department.
 This Project is for Car-Gas Company.